-Surgical treatment is recommended if there are multiple injuries inside the knee.
+Doctors recommend surgical treatment if there are multiple injuries inside the knee.
 Usually, the knee is very unstable at that point and needs many aspects treated surgically.
-As with the ACL injury, a tissue graft must be used to rebuild the ligament with scaffolding.
-The graft can be taken from another body area or from a cadaver.
+As with the ACL sprain, doctors use a tissue graft to rebuild the ligament with scaffolding.
+The graft comes from another body area or from a cadaver.

-The procedure is done using an arthroscope with small incisions in the skin.
-As time has gone on, better and better procedures are being developed to repair the posterior cruciate ligament.Rehabilitation of Cruciate Ligament Repairs
+The procedure uses an arthroscope with small incisions in the skin.
+As time goes by, medical practitioners develop better procedures to repair the posterior cruciate ligament.Rehabilitation of Cruciate Ligament Repair

 The complications of cruciate ligament tears are about the same if it is an ACL tear or a PCL tear.
 These complications include: